Green0-0/light_prompter/README.md

 This is an implementation of self-consistency from https://arxiv.org/abs/2203.11171.

-* Feel free to edit the similarity function as you wish, but be warned the answer is not guranteed to be in the correct format.
+* Feel free to edit the similarity function as you wish, but be sure to include a case for when processing the answer fails, as it is not guranteed to be in the correct format.

 ## Slow Start:
 Read the examples in the examples folder.